Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Proofs of Main Results

-This result confirms that the policy model's intrinsic ICL ability provides an effective quality signal.
+\paragraph{Summary.} Combining Theorems~\ref{thm:implicit_reweight} and~\ref{thm:log_linear}, we conclude that In-Context RLVR exactly reweights rewards by $w(q,r) = \mathbb{E}_e[\exp(\Delta_e)]$, and this weight is approximately log-linear in Evidence Gain: $\log w \approx \Delta + c$.
+This confirms that the policy model's intrinsic ICL ability provides an effective quality signal.
 Traces with higher Evidence Gain receive proportionally higher weights in the reweighted objective, without requiring any external evaluator.
 In this way, In-Context RLVR leverages the model's own capacity to distinguish reasoning quality, enabling implicit reward reweighting through a simple modification to the training procedure.